iftakharul28/trpc-next-fastify/README.md

 yarn
 ```

-First, run the development server:
+Second, run the development server:

 ```bash
 npm run dev
 # or
 yarn dev
 ```

+Last, see the results:

 ```bash
 Open [http://localhost:5000](http://localhost:5000) with your browser to see Frontend.